nwestallen/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+The closure is used via arguments supplied for the name parameter when using the personalDice function.
+Whenever dansRoll() is invoked the closure is used to retrieve the initial "Dan" argument that is part of that closure.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The name "Dan" will always be the same but the value of the roll (newRoll) could be different.
 c.
 What is the lexical scope of `newRoll`?
+newRoll is in the lexical scope of the function() that is returned by personalDice(name).

 ### Task 3 - Stretch Goals